josephxbrick/TabBar/README.md

 <img src="/readme_images/tabbar_example.gif" width="247">

-[This sample](https://framer.cloud/fHheM) shows an example of using TabBar.
+[This Framer sample](https://framer.cloud/fHheM) shows an example of using TabBar.
 ## Getting Started

 If you have Modules installed, or want to use Modules to add this module to you project, click the badge below.